alimbdit/alimbdit/README.md

 <h1 align="center">Hi 👋, I'm Abdul Alim</h1>

-<p align="center">🚀 Welcome to my GitHub!
+<h3 align="center">🚀 Welcome to my GitHub!
 I'm a passionate and skilled full-stack web developer with expertise in creating robust and scalable web applications.
-My goal is to leverage cutting-edge technologies to deliver seamless user experiences. 🚀</p>
+My goal is to leverage cutting-edge technologies to deliver seamless user experiences. 🚀</h3>

 <!--
 - 🔭 I’m currently working on ---